 \section{Method}

 Given $N$ unposed and sparse reference RGB images $\{ I_n \in \mathbb{R}^{H \times W \times 3} \}_{n=1}^{N}$, with height $H$ and weight $W$, the method's objective is the joint prediction of novel view image $I_t$ and pointmap $P_t$ for target viewpoint $\pi_t$, leveraging the diffusion model's generative capabilities for high-fidelity novel view and geometry synthesis.
-Our method extends warping-and-inpainting methodology~\citep{leroy2024grounding, seo2024genwarp} from single-image to multi-view settings.
-We then also apply the same approaches to the geometry domain, performing geometry completion at the target viewpoint from partial geometry predicted by off-the-shelf models (Sec.~\ref{method:architecture}).
-To ensure alignment between target image and geometry at target view, we introduce cross-modal attention distillation (Sec.~\ref{method:cross}), a multitask learning that yields synergistic benefits for both modalities.
+Our method extends the warping-and-inpainting methodology~\citep{leroy2024grounding, seo2024genwarp} from single-image to multi-view settings.
+Importantly, we generalize this strategy from the image domain to geometry, performing geometry completion at the target viewpoint from partial geometry predicted by off-the-shelf models (Sec.~\ref{method:architecture}).
+To ensure alignment between the target image and geometry, we introduce cross-modal attention distillation (Sec.~\ref{method:cross}), a multitask learning that yields synergistic benefits for both modalities.
 Finally, to handle noise and artifacts in predicted point clouds, we introduce proximity-based mesh conditioning (Sec.~\ref{method:mesh}), which prevents erroneous artifacts from degrading generation quality.